kodosenshi/express-test-app/README.md

 ### Clone this repo locally

-In order to run this application locally, clone it to your projects directly and then use the installation instructions below.
+In order to run this application locally, clone it to your projects directory and then follow the installation instructions below.

 ```
 > cd /path/to/your/projects/folder